apache/activemq-artemis/docs/user-manual/en/management.md

 ### Core Messages Notifications

-Apache ActiveMQ defines a special *management notification address*.
+Apache ActiveMQ Artemis defines a special *management notification address*.
 Core queues can be bound to this address so that clients will receive management notifications as Core messages